Feature-length Experimental Film, Post-production

 Making of this personal movie was a transcendental process of healing and searching for an inner solace.
 In this film, I’ve documented my recovering journey to expose and heal my wounds.
 Bringing the dark memory of life into the surface has changed the darkness to light.

-In this film I have captured images and presented the image and sound, without alteration, as it was found in nature.
 I find camera to be the most fascinating medium capable of capturing the disappearing image and sound of a time.
 I call it cinema that shows a piece of time frame by frame displaying the image of the unseen.